-Since Stan's Australia Day launch, Aussies (who haven't resorted to proxies and VPNs) have finally had a Netflix-like taste of what instant streaming content is all about, but is the content up to snuff?
+Since Stan's Australia Day launch, Aussies have become familiar with what instant streaming content is all about, but is that content up to snuff?
 And how does Stan perform now that it's out in the open and away from its preview phase?

 Setting up Stan

 Getting Stan up and running is a fairly straightforward process, though you will require a few things in order to view the service on your television at home.